johno/pixyll/_posts/2019-07-11-azure-blob-website.md

 continue to setup our website.

-At this point you might think that you have an accessible website at www.azurepatterns.com, at least I did I first time through, but that is was not the case.
-Sadly, if you visit that URL http://web.azurepatterns.com you'll first be given an error message about the site being insecure due to SSL naming issues and then once you've accepted the risk you'll be given the following message...
+At this point you might think that you have an accessible website at www.azurepatterns.com, at least I did the first time through, but that was sadly not the case.
+If you visit the URL http://web.azurepatterns.com you'll first be given an error message about the site being insecure due to SSL naming issues and then once you've accepted the risk you'll be given the following message...